8 Surprising Things You Can Make in an Air Fryer…and 6 You Can’t

 Oddly enough, you can make hard-cooked eggs in this thing!
 You don’t even need water—you just cook, peel, and they’re ready to eat.
 Do you have trouble peeling hard-boiled eggs from time to time?
 We have the perfect kitchen hack to streamline the process for you!

-If you’re a french fry fanatic, this is the machine for you.
-Frozen french fries were practically made for air fryers (like this one!)—they turn out crunchy, crispy, and baked to perfection.
+If you’re a French fry fanatic, this is the machine for you.
+Frozen French fries were practically made for air fryers (like this one!)—they turn out crunchy, crispy, and baked to perfection.
 With 75 percent less oil than a deep-fryer, you can eat them guilt-free too.
+This is what an air fryer actually does to your food.

 Works well: Egg rolls